PuneethKondarasi/My_Projects/README.md

 **Features**:

+- **List Folders**
-- **List Folders**: Retrieve a list of all folders in the email account.
+  Retrieve a list of all folders in the email account.
+- **Access Emails**
-- **Access Emails**: Connect to the IMAP server and access the user's inbox.
+  Connect to the IMAP server and access email messages from the inbox.
+- **Folder Summary**
-- **Folder Summary**: Get a summary of emails in each folder, including unread, flagged, and total count.
+  Get a summary of emails in each folder, including unread, flagged, and total counts.
+- **Message Download**
-- **Message Download**: Download email messages or their attachments.
+  Download email messages and attachments for offline access.
+- **Flagging Emails**
-- **Flagging Emails**: Mark messages for follow-up or other categories.
+  Flag messages for follow-up or categorize them for future reference.
+- **Search Emails**
-- **Search Emails**: Perform searches within email folders based on criteria like date, sender, subject, etc.
+  Perform searches within email folders based on criteria like date, sender, and subject.

 **Instructions**: